 The full spectrum camera conversion

 A full spectrum camera conversion is a modification where the camera’s internal IR cut filter is removed and replaced with a clear filter, making the camera sensitive to UV, visible, and IR light.
 At this point, the camera is useful for astrophotography and low light applications where having as much sensitivity as possible is helpful.
 On it’s own, it is also useful for some B+W photography and can lower the noise in the shadows.
-In general though, for regular photography and infrared photography, the results are not very appealing – on it’s own at least.

 Why convert a camera to full spectrum?